-With salons closed for now across the country, you’re probably itching to feel productive and get back to your work.
-But not only are there some great ways to stay connected to what you love from home, but some extra time can mean you have the space to get ready to return to the salon in top form.
+With salons now closed across the country, you’re probably already itching to get back to work.
+But, with a little extra time on your hands, it does mean you’ve got some space to get ready to return to the salon in top form.

 Just because you can’t head to a physical training session doesn’t mean you can’t learn a new thing or two.
-This is a great time to think about how you can upskill yourself, and even your team, and finally become a pro in that technique you’ve been curious about.
+This is a great time to think about how you can upskill yourself (or even your team) by learning new techniques.

 Polish your online presence

 When you’ve got a long list of appointments and admin to tend to, working on your online presence can be tough to make time for.
 But, particularly in the age of COVID-19, being discoverable online is key to your success in the long term.